by Texas Homesteader ~

 Simple Living Is The Right Life For Us

-We’ve stood back & wiped the sweat from our brow as we surveyed the work we’d done on our barn’s chicken coop and felt pride in a job well done.
+RancherMan & I stood back & wiped the sweat from our brow as we surveyed the work we’d done on our barn’s chicken coop and felt pride in a job well done.

-We’ve teamed together as we removed the tree that had fallen across the fence and restretched that broken barbed wire back into place again.
+We’ve teamed together as we removed the tree that had fallen across the fence and re-stretched that broken barbed wire back into place again.

 Yes, we’ve experienced blood, sweat and tears.
-But we’ve built this life with our own two hands.
+But we’ve built this beautiful life with our own two hands.

-What Is YOUR Perfect Life?
+What Does YOUR Perfect Life Look Like?

-Your idea of a perfect life may be similar to ours, or it may be completely different.
+Your idea of a perfect life may be similar to ours.
+Or it may be completely different.
 Figure out what speaks to your heart & start taking steps now to make it happen.

-Maybe you want to take control of your own kitchen and start providing for your own family.
+Maybe you want to take control of your own kitchen and start providing healthier food for your own family.
 If you have a small patch of earth you can plant herbs or a few veggies.

 Even if you don’t have room for a full-blown garden, container gardening is a small-scale way to get your hands in the earth and provide fresh food for yourself and your family.
 And it feels wonderful.